HOW TO CARE FOR YOUR BLVDier GARMENTS

 Wine: Blot with club soda and salt.
 The salt helps prevent permanent staining while the carbonation lifts the stain out.

-Blood: Rub fabric again itself under cold water.
+Blood: Rub fabric against itself under cold water.
 Avoid hot water; it will set the stain.

 Static cling: Get a metal/wire hanger and rub it along your pants.
 It will remove the charge.